nikitavoloboev/flow/readme.md

   commitReviewAndPush Generate a commit message, review it interactively, commit, and push branchFromClipboard Create a git branch from the clipboard name clone            Clone a GitHub repository into ~/gh/<owner>/<repo>
-  gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed updateGoVersion  Upgrade Go using the workspace script youtubeToSound   Download audio from a YouTube URL into ~/.flow/youtube-sound using yt-dlp
+  cloneAndOpen     Clone a GitHub repository and open it in Cursor gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed updateGoVersion  Upgrade Go using the workspace script youtubeToSound   Download audio from a YouTube URL into ~/.flow/youtube-sound using yt-dlp